 - Now, type ‘ScrollArea = “A1:XFD15”’ as the statement.
 The overall code will look like this.

 Private Sub Worksheet_Activate(ByVal Target As Range) Me.ScrollArea = "A1:XFD15" End Sub

 Here, we activate the worksheet for Private Sub Procedure and set the desired scrolling area.
 In this case, I set the range A1:XFD15 for scrolling.
 This means it’s impossible to select any cell outside this range and thus we can limit the number of rows to operate.

 - Finally, press CTRL+S to save the file and go back to your sheet.
 In this case, the name of the sheet is the workbook.
 You won’t be able to select any of the cells outside the range and scroll down even though you close the Excel file and open it again.

 Thus you can limit the number of rows by using VBA.

-You must activate the worksheet from the drop down icon that we mentioned in the steps.
-Otherwise, copy and then pasting the code in the sheet module won’t work.
+You must activate the worksheet from the drop-down icon that we mentioned in the steps.
+Otherwise, copying and then pasting the code in the sheet module won’t work.

 Read More: How to Set the End of an Excel Spreadsheet